avajs/ava/readme.md

 ### Magic assert

 AVA adds code excerpts and clean diffs for actual and expected values.
 If values in the assertion are objects or arrays, only a diff is displayed, to remove the noise and focus on the problem.
 The diff is syntax-highlighted too!
-If you are comparing strings, both single and multi line, AVA displays a different kind of output, highlighting the added or missing characters.
+If you are comparing strings, both single and multi lines, AVA display a different kind of output, highlighting the added or missing characters.

 ![](media/magic-assert-combined.png)